A Quick Guide for Accidental Plan Fiduciaries

 Maybe you are not a fiduciary?
 If you are simply carrying out discrete tasks under someone else’s supervision, such as reporting census information to the Plan Administrator, as part of your function in the payroll department, you are not a fiduciary.
 You are merely performing ministerial tasks.
 It is still important to exercise care and diligence in your tasks.
 You can accidentally make yourself a fiduciary by deliberately falsifying or withholding information that can affect the operation of the plan.

-Part 2: So, You’re An Accidental Plan Fiduciary!
-Now What?
+So You’re An Accidental Plan Fiduciary.
+Now What ?

 Find out what your duties are.